A NEW MILESTONE IN DIAGNOSING SYNUCLEINOPATHIES LIKE PARKINSON’S DISEASE

 - The patient’s and provider’s information

-- A macroscopic review of the specimen and the stains performed
+- Macroscopic review of the specimen and the stains performed

-- A review of the patient’s unique pathology with patient-specific photographs and individual biopsy results
+- Review of the patient’s unique pathology with patient-specific photographs and individual biopsy results

-In addition to performing staining and analysis for phosphorylated synuclein, Syn-One also includes testing for small fiber neuropathy and amyloidosis.
+In addition to performing staining and analysis for phosphorylated synuclein, the Syn-One Test also includes results for small fiber neuropathy and amyloidosis.